chantelwetzel-noaa/data_summary/doc/_main.md

 # Grass rockfish
  The most recent assessment of Grass rockfish was a data-limited assessment conducted in 2010.
 Across available data, Grass rockfish have been observed and sampled generally by both commercial and recreational fisheries.

  Across all years of available data, commercial fisheries have collected a total of 7,776 length observations, 0 age readings, and 15 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 5,386 length observations, 0 age readings, and 15 otoliths that are available to be aged.
-In California, since 2000, a total of 4,560 length observations, 0 age readings, and 8 otoliths have been collected In Oregon, since 2000, a total of 826 length observations, 0 age readings, and 7 otoliths have been collected
+In California, since 2000, a total of 4,560 length observations, 0 age readings, and 8 otoliths have been collected.
+In Oregon, since 2000, a total of 826 length observations, 0 age readings, and 7 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 5,218 length observations, 0 age readings, and 16 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 5,209 length observations, 0 age readings, and 16 otoliths that are available to be aged.
-In California, since 2003, a total of 5,080 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 118 length observations, 0 age readings, and 7 otoliths have been collected In Washington, since 2003, a total of 11 length observations, 0 age readings, and 9 otoliths have been collected
+In California, since 2003, a total of 5,080 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 118 length observations, 0 age readings, and 7 otoliths have been collected.
+In Washington, since 2003, a total of 11 length observations, 0 age readings, and 9 otoliths have been collected.